 - Smart contracts cannot be altered or stopped from running

-A smart contract is a distributed program stored on a blockchain, which is open for all, immutable and secure at the same time.
+A smart contract is a distributed program stored on a blockchain, which is open for all, immutable, and secure at the same time.

 Of course, anyone could build their own private blockchain, which is controlled by a centralized entity.
 If the network is not truly distributed, it ruins the whole idea of a blockchain and smart contracts.
 Why wouldn’t you then use a traditional database and programs instead?

-Real-life examples of using smart contracts
+Examples of using smart contracts

 Let’s go through some of the real-life examples of smart contracts.
 How they can be used and executed?

 In general, there are endless use cases for smart contracts.
 All real-life instruments can be tokenized onto a blockchain and managed with smart contracts.

 The benefits are obvious: savings in costs, speed, and reliability.
 This is, of course, only uf the smart contracts are stored on a truly decentralized blockchain.